Sa'eed ibn Isa Al-Amoudi: His learning of Tasawwuf and his works

-Sa’eed ibn Isa Al-Amoudi had initially learnt and took from the Tariqah of Abu Madyan Shu’ayb ibn Husayn Al-Andalusi, a Maliki Sufi master of Andalusian origin residing in Morocco who himself was a student of the renowned Hanbali saint Sayyid Abdul Qadir Jilani.
+Sa’eed ibn Isa Al-Amoudi had initially learnt and took from the Tariqah of Abu Madyan Shu’ayb ibn Husayn Al-Andalusi, a Maliki Sufi master of Andalusian origin residing in Morocco who himself was a student of the renowned Hanbali saint Abdul Qadir Jilani.
 Among others who learnt from Abu Madyan Shu’ayb were Ibn Hammad and Ibn Arabi.
 Sa’eed ibn Isa became exposed to the ways of Abu Madyan via his envoy to Hadhramaut, Sheikh Abdullah al-Salih al-Maghribi.
 Sa’eed ibn Isa was also a student of the founder of the Ba’Alawi Tariqah, Faqih Al-Muqaddam Sayyid Muhammad ibn Ali Ba’Alawi, Muhammad ibn Ali himself was also a student of Abu Madyan Shu’ayb.

 Together with Sayyid Muhammad ibn Ali Ba’Alawi, Sheikh Sa’eed ibn Isa Al-Amoudi went to Tarim and decided to break their swords, as a symbol of the transition from the prevailing aspects of social life in that era, to the life of asceticism and abandoning politics, as the sword at that time symbolized plunder, robbery, crime, and the pursuit of rule, revenge, and retaliation.

 Sheikh Sa’eed ibn Isa Al-Amoudi after years of learning under different Sufi Mashaikh and their different methods was able to develop his own way of Tasawwuf, which would be known as the Tariqah Al-Amoudiyyah, which is one of the renowned twenty three different ways of Tasawwuf that took root in Hadhramaut as is mentioned by the Hadhrami scholar Abdur Rahman ibn Abdullah Balfaqih in his work, Raf’a Al-Ustar, ‘Raising the Curtains.’
 This way of Tasawwuf is prevalent in Hadhramaut, especially amongst his direct descendants, the Al-Amoudi family and in other Hadhrami diaspora areas such as in the Malay Archipelago and Indian Subcontinent where his descendants spread with the Hadhrami migrations.